AutonomousVehicleLaboratory/RB5_Robotics_Tutorials/site/source/_posts/1 Initial Set-up/bring-up-rb5.md

 ---
-title: (1) Bring Up RB5
+title: (1) Bring Up Qualcomm Robotics RB5
 categories:
   - 1 Initial Set-up
 date: 2022-02-13 17:12:21
 tags:
 ---

-RB5 is a powerful edge computing device for robotics applications.
+Qualcomm Robotics RB5 is a powerful edge computing device for robotics applications.
 Before we can use it to drive cool applications, we need to flash an operating system into it.
-In this tutorial, we will show you how to set up Ubuntu 18.04 on RB5, connect it to WiFi to enable SSH and config HDMI display.
+In this tutorial, we will show you how to set up Ubuntu 18.04 on Qualcomm Robotics RB5, connect it to WiFi to enable SSH and config HDMI display.
 We enhanced the [official setup guide](https://developer.qualcomm.com/qualcomm-robotics-rb5-kit/quick-start-guide/qualcomm_robotics_rb5_development_kit_bring_up) with some additional tips.
 The setup steps requires a computer with Ubuntu operating system.

-## Install Ubuntu 18.04 on RB5
+## Install Ubuntu 18.04 on Qualcomm Robotics RB5

 a) Install adb and fastboot by using the following command in Linux Terminal: